MinecraftForge/Documentation/docs/gettingstarted/index.md

 base.archivesName = 'mymod'
 ```

-!!! note
-    The Forge MDK currently uses `archivesBaseName` to set the artifact name instead of `base.archivesName`.
-We recommend using `base.archivesName` instead as `archivesBaseName` is deprecated for removal in Gradle 9, which a future version of ForgeGradle will support.

-    You can still use `archivesBaseName` by setting the following:

-    ```gradle
-    // In some build.gradle
-    archivesBaseName = 'mymod'
-    ```

 #### Group Id

 The `group` property should be set to your [top-level package][packaging], which should either be a domain you own or your email address: